 The project was part of the Robert Wood Johnson Foundation's (RWJF) national program Tobacco Policy Research and Evaluation Program.

-Key Findings: The results of the study appeared in the April 24, 1996 issue of The Journal of the American Medical Association (JAMA) and in a related article, "FDA Regulation of Tobacco Advertising and Youth Smoking," in JAMA's February 5, 1997 issue.
+The results of the study appeared in the April 24, 1996 issue of the Journal of the American Medical Association (JAMA) and in a related article, "FDA Regulation of Tobacco Advertising and Youth Smoking," in JAMA's February 5, 1997 issue.

 - In the last decade, justification for more intensive federal regulation of tobacco products has increased and the idea of cigarettes as a "voluntary" health risk has begun to erode based on several developments:

 - Emerging evidence of health risks to others.

 - The targeted marketing to and vulnerability of young people.

 - The central question for law and social policy is the informational value of the speech that would be restricted under the FDA regulations.

 - Several interrelated governmental interests support regulation of tobacco advertisements and promotions:

 - Protecting children and adolescents since the age of smoking initiation has been shown to influence adult smoking patterns and ultimately the risk of tobacco-related morbidity and mortality.